jpwardd/Lawn-Tracker/README.md

 *Frameworks*

-*Devise gem - User authentications.
+-Devise gem - User authentications.
-*Material-ui - Google's ReactJs style library
+-Material-ui - Google's ReactJs style library
-*ReactJs
+-ReactJs

 *APIs*
 Google Maps

 *Features I'm Currently Working on*

-Employees - employees can sign in to a seperate account to view their lawn list.
+-Employees - employees can sign in to a seperate account to view their lawn list.
-Dark Sky API - so the user is prepared for inclimate weather.
+-Dark Sky API - so the user is prepared for inclimate weather.